Who am I and what do I know about being a new leader?

 After spending a decade in the corporate world in various advisory, sales, and training roles, I went from employee to manager to associate director within a 24 month period.
 I’ve experienced the steep learning curve that comes with rapid movement!

 Currently I spend my days heading up leadership and organizational development at Novo Nordisk Canada Inc. (note: all opinions expressed here are solely my own).
 I also publish weekly articles via my website and LinkedIn, and will soon be adding podcast host to the list (stay tuned – Fall 2018!).

 A little about me..

 When I was 10 years old a family friend gave me a copy of the book, “Think and Grow Rich” by Napoleon Hill.
 Ever since that day I have been curious about human performance and why some people achieve their big goals while others never seem to gain any traction.
-I’ve experienced both sides of that coin and have spent years testing methods to determine what works and what doesn’t.
+I’ve experienced both sides of the coin and have spent years testing methods to determine what works and what doesn’t.

-The promotion I accepted really wasn’t a job I was suited for.
-I started the job and then realized it wasn’t what I thought it was going to be.
+The promotion I accepted really wasn’t a role I was suited for.
+I started the job and realized it wasn’t what I thought it was going to be.
 I made mistakes.
 My manager made mistakes.
 And within a year a promising career path became a long walk out of head office with a box of my belongings and no idea what to do next.
 That same month I discovered the woman I was engaged to was not the person I thought she was.
 She was living another life that did not involve me.
 Four months before the wedding, we pulled the chute.

 To your success,